-Modern battery packs contain lithium-ion batteries that can store an electric charge, allowing you to power up your gadgets at a later time.
+Modern battery packs contain lithium-ion batteries that can store an electric charge (sometimes using solar power), allowing you to power up your gadgets at a later time.
 Battery packs come in a wide variety of sizes and storage capabilities, ranging from tiny portable chargers the size of a lipstick tube up to heavy, textbook-sized packs.

 Portable chargers are ultra-lightweight and inexpensive, making them the perfect choice for campers looking for a power solution they can just throw in their packs.

 All portable chargers, however, are not made equal, and their popularity has caused a surge of subpar chargers to flood the market.
 We love the Anker PowerCore III Elite 25600 for its high charging capacity, fast charging time, and 4 USB output ports.
 Make sure the portable battery pack you choose can meet the electricity demands of all your gear.

 If you find yourself routinely running out of juice in your RV, consider adding a battery bank before your next camping trip.